Procedure: Open Access Research

 - An author who is not an ANU staff member or affiliate can request their work be deposited if:

-- the work appears in a journal published, or a conference hosted, by the University; or
+- the work appears in a published journal, or a conference hosted, by the University; or

 - the work results from research undertaken using University facilities.

-- The following research outputs must be deposited, for all works with ANU staff authors (including those with Honorary status) or Higher Degree by Research student authors:
+- The following research outputs must be deposited, for all works with ANU staff authors (including those with Honorary status) or Higher Degree by Research (HDR) programs Master of Philosophy, Professional Doctorate, or Doctor of Philosophy student authors:

 - Journal and conference publications, technical reports and other original, substantial works – deposited within 1 year of publication